ofagbure/Weather-Dashboard/README.md

 ## Description

 This is a basic weather dashboard app that shows weather conditions for a given city.
 It shows the current weather as well as a 5 day forecast.
+Click [here](https://ofagbure.github.io/Weather-Dashboard/) to see the deployed site!

 ## Functionality